Nested resources

 would never be created.

-page, then we click the "Edit" link, make
+After we visit the ticket’s show page, then we click the "Edit" link, make

 some changes, and verify that those changes get persisted.
 We’re also testing